cairo-book/cairo-book/src/ch06-02-the-match-control-flow-construct.md

 Let’s break down the `match` expression in the `value_in_cents` function.
 First we list the `match` keyword followed by an expression, which in this case is the value `coin`.
 This seems very similar to a conditional expression used with if, but there’s a big difference: with if, the condition needs to evaluate to a Boolean value, but here it can be any type.
 The type of `coin` in this example is the `Coin` enum that we defined on the first line.

 Next are the `match` arms.
 An arm has two parts: a pattern and some code.
 The first arm here has a pattern that is the value `Coin::Penny` and then the `=>` operator that separates the pattern and the code to run.
 The code in this case is just the value `1`.
 Each arm is separated from the next with a comma.
-The order of arms and their patterns is not enforced to match the order in the enum definition.

 When the `match` expression executes, it compares the resultant value against the pattern of each arm, in the order they are given.
 If a pattern matches the value, the code associated with that pattern is executed.
 If that pattern doesn’t match the value, execution continues to the next arm, much as in a coin-sorting machine.
 We can have as many arms as we need: in the above example, our `match` has four arms.